What is expected of Holmen’s employees

 Health and safety

-Holmen is to provide a good work environment that is safe in terms of physical, health-related and psychosocial aspects with the aim of being safe and injury-free.
+Holmen is to promote health and counteract damage.
+This implies that Holmen shall provide a good work environment that is safe in terms of physical, health-related and psychosocial aspects with the aim of being safe and injury-free.

 Holmen’s employees are free to participate in clubs and societies, including political activities, but Holmen does not allow party-political activities to take place at the workplace.
 It must not be possible to interpret a personal political involvement as being endorsed by Holmen.